-- Weather seal.
-A little weather seal will help you get a few more years of life out of your chairs.
+- A little weather seal will help you get a few more years of life out of your chairs.

-- Paint.
-Paint will also help the chairs live longer and will also enhance their appeal.
+- Paint will also help the chairs live longer and will also enhance their appeal.

-- Cushions.
-Adding some cushions really adds to a pallet chair.
+- Adding some cushions really adds to a pallet chair.

-- Cup Holders.
-Yeah, a cup holder, its great for holding a beer or a cup full of BBQ sauce while your grilling.
+- Cup holders are great for holding a beer or a cup full of BBQ sauce while you're grilling.

 Kelsey Elise Farrell from Orange County, CA on April 07, 2015: